 Welcome to Map Something, the project that encourages you to, well, map something.
-My name is Jason and I want to help you map stuff, whether that means learning a simple tool, building a custom tool, or simply enjoying some of the wild and wonderful maps created by others.
+My name is Jason and I want to help you map stuff, whether that means learning a simple tool for creating maps, integrating geographic data into your applications, or simply enjoying some of the wild and wonderful maps created by others.

 Since so much of mapping these days is digital, let me briefly say something about our goals with software.
 We strive to use tools that are open source when we can, and only proprietary options when we don’t have a good alternative.
 When we use third-party services, we strive to use only those that are free or provide a free tier, because we think everybody ought to have access to the tools of modern map making.
 We can’t always hit this mark, but we try.